 the proportion between the guaranteed and non-guaranteed value projections.

-Now for the first point on the amount, I think it is pretty self-explanatory, assuming that the price and the benefits are similar, the policy with a higher projected cash value is better than the policy with a lower projected cash value.
+For the first point on the amount, naturally, assuming that the price and the benefits are similar, the policy with a higher projected cash value is better than the policy with a lower projected cash value.

 For the second point on the proportion of guaranteed and non-guaranteed value projections, assuming that the amount of the cash value is similar, the policy with a higher proportion of guaranteed amount would be better as you will be taking on lower risk as compared to the policy with a lower proportion of guaranteed amount.